lmeijdam/electron-react/readme.md

 ## Electron and React

 Clone this repo to get started with Electron and React.
-You will find 2 folders inside one will contain the most basic set up for Electron / Webpack / React and Babel for transpiling.
+You will find 2 folders inside, 'electron-react-start' will contain the most basic set up for Electron / Webpack / React and Babel for transpiling.

-The other folder will contain the Material Design of Google.
-It is optimized for React inside a new library and can be found [here](https://github.com/tleunen/react-mdl)
+The other folder will contain the same but with the Material Design of Google.
+It is optimized for React inside a new library and can be found at [here](https://github.com/tleunen/react-mdl)

 ### Getting started